lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

-1.8 - Clear cache whenever an entry is created, updated or deleted.
+1.8 - Clear cache whenever an entry or tag is created, updated or deleted.
 1.7 - Improved compatibility with new Habari 0.7 form configuration forms.
 	- Fixed calling a non-static method statically.
 This issue came to light due to a change in the underlying Vocabulary code in Habari.
 1.6 - Added block support for Habari 0.7